mnot/I-D/binary-structured-headers/draft.md

 # Introduction

-HTTP messages often pass through several systems -- clients, intermediaries, servers, and subsystems of each -- that parse and process their header and trailer fields.
-This repeated parsing (and often re-serialisation) adds latency and consumes CPU, energy, and other resources.

 Structured Field Values for HTTP {{!RFC8941}} offers a set of data types that new fields can combine to express their semantics.
 This specification defines a binary serialisation of those structures in {{fields}}, and specifies its use in HTTP/2 -- specifically, as part of HPACK Literal Header Field Representations ({{!RFC7541}}) -- in {{negotiate}}.

 {{backport}} defines how to convey existing fields as Structured Fields, when supported by two peers.